Monday, December 29, 2008

 Although I too make a living with music, the scope of your Guide

-goes far beyond other volumes that proclaim to be the
+to Brides goes far beyond other volumes that proclaim to be the

 'magic key' to making money with music.
 Weddings, receptions and